top of page

 Actions at night

-In this nocturnal process, I realised that some areas like the Raval receive more attention than others at short time intervals by police officers and cleaning staff, recognisable through their vehicles and blue or green uniforms.
-Some streets are always concurred, mingled with one another, while others remain isolated.
-Some streets are long while others are short, and it may be easier to see people coming from far away in the former while the latter of medieval times make any presence unpredictable.
-It takes only a few seconds to round a corner and find a wall being taken by a stranger.
-Being that stranger myself, I must confess that I took much pleasure in conceiving each artwork, aspiring for quality, searching for their emplacement, preparing myself for the action, feeling the action, while later documenting the results in daylight, seeing people staring at them, seeing them disappear, feeling the urge to start again; and all these steps that may vary in order, may also vary in terms of intensity felt for each work, with ones more valuable than others, with a story greater to remind.
-It is, I would say, how planned research is structured and contextualised when one has the choice to be creatively confronted to the walls of a city.
+In this nocturnal process, I realised that some areas like the Raval received more attention than others at short time intervals by police officers and cleaning staff, recognisable by their vehicles and blue or green uniforms.
+Some streets were always concurred, mingled with one another, while others remained deserted.
+Some streets were long while others, of medieval times, were short, and it was easier to see someone coming from far away in the former while the latter made any presence unpredictable.
+It could take only a few seconds to round a corner and find a wall being taken by a stranger.
+Being that stranger myself, I must confess that I took pleasure in conceiving each artwork, aspiring for quality, searching for their emplacement, preparing myself for the action, feeling the action, while later documenting the results in daylight, seeing people staring at them, seeing them disappear, feeling the urge to start again; and all these steps that could vary in order, did also vary in intensity felt for each work, with ones more valuable than others, with a story greater to remind.
+It is, I would say, how planned research is structured and contextualised when one has the choice to be creatively confronted with the walls of a city.

 My tribute to Salvador Allende and Victor Jara in September 2014.
 For the latter, the two mural works were photo-collages evoking peace, equality, freedom and nature, as common inspiration sources of the musician.